 The deep geological repository is a multiple-barrier system designed to safely contain and isolate used nuclear fuel over the long term.
-It will be constructed at a depth of approximately 500 metres, depending upon the geology of the site, and consist of a network of placement rooms for the used fuel (see diagram).
+It will be constructed at a depth of approximately 500 metres, depending upon the geology of the site, and consist of a network of placement rooms for the used nuclear fuel (see diagram).
 The surface facilities require a dedicated surface area of about 600 metres by 550 metres for the main buildings and about 100 metres by 100 metres for the ventilation exhaust shaft.
-Land above the underground footprint that is not required for the surface facilities could be available for public or private uses.
+Land above the underground footprint that is not required for the surface facilities or to meet regulatory requirements could be available for other uses.
+Based on current inventory projections, the underground repository requires a subsurface area in suitable host rock of about 2 kilometres by 1 kilometre (375 hectares/930 acres).
+As well, regulatory or other requirements may limit activities in the immediate area surrounding the surface facilities.

 In addition to the surface area described above, the excavated rock from the underground repository will need to be managed for use in backfilling and sealing the repository.
 Any remaining excavated rock may have a public or commercial use by the community and surrounding region as aggregate for construction.
 Storage of this rock during operation of the facility is expected to require an area of about 700 metres by 700 metres, with a height between 3 metres and 6 metres.
-The area will include a storm water runoff pond, to collect and manage waste water.
+The area will include a storm water runoff pond, to collect and manage surface water.
 The excavated rock management facility is assumed to be located off-site.
 The location of the excavated rock would be selected in consultation with the community and surrounding region.